g-leech/argmin-gravitas/_posts/2017-10-01-social-benefit-of-modelling.markdown

 visible:	1
 published: 	false

-summary:	Weighing the benefits again
+summary:	Weighing the social benefits of personal predictive models
 confidence:
 warnings:
 categories:
 importance: 7
-count:
+wordcount:
 ---

 Cathy O'Neil does a great service in rendering clear the doubly obscure world of big-data modelling.
-(Doubly, because both highly technical and private to corporation's internal code.)
+(Doubly: both highly technical and private to corporation's internal code.)

 But she doesn't do anything like a cost-benefit account of the practice.
 She likes FICO, because it had good effects on loans for underrepresented people.
 It did this by allowing better modelling.